(Within the limits set by Companys competitive position)

 Human Resources

-MRF is a value driven organization and the Company has a rich organizational culture rooted in its core values of respect for people and belief in empowerment.
+MRF is a value driven organization and the company has a rich organizational culture rooted in its core values of respect for people and belief in empowerment.

-The Company maintained cordial and harmonious Industrial relations in all its manufacturing units through our various employee engagement initiatives and focus on improving the work culture, enhancing productivity and enriching the quality of life of the workforce and maintaining supremacy in the market.
-The total employee strength as on 31st March 2024 was 19,209.
+We maintained cordial and harmonious Industrial relations in all our manufacturing units through our various employee engagement initiatives and focus on improving the work culture, enhancing productivity and enriching the quality of life of the workforce and maintaining our supremacy in the market.

 Cautionary Statement